City Year 101: Math Interventions and Tutoring

 Math Interventions and Tutoring: What It Is and How It Works

-Math interventions follow a designated curriculum called Do The Math, which is currently being piloted with grades 3 to 6 at three CYP partner schools: Hartranft Elementary, Sullivan Elementary, and Forrest Elementary.
-The curriculum follows a five-lesson sequence, with an optional sixth lesson.
-The first four lessons are spent learning the material, culminating in a short assessment in the fifth lesson.
-Depending on student performance on the assessment, the sixth lesson can include added support with specific skills or a more advanced exercise for students ready to challenge themselves.
-Do The Math sessions are held with small groups of up to five students for a total of 90 minutes per week.
+Do The Math consists of a five-lesson sequence, with an optional sixth lesson.
+The first four lessons focus on learning the material, culminating in a brief assessment in the fifth lesson where students can demonstrate their understanding.
+Depending on student performance, the sixth lesson may offer additional support for specific skills or a more advanced exercise for students ready to challenge themselves.
+Do The Math sessions are conducted in small groups of up to five students, for a total of 90 minutes per week.

 “So many doors are shut to students because of their perceived ‘abilities’ in math, which is often based on the idea that struggling is a bad thing.
 We need to fix that and help students recognize that you’re not born a ‘math person’ or not.” -Andy Jones, Instructional Director at City Year Philadelphia